4 Explore the Community

 Success measure: When role play reveals responses, workarounds, or tensions that people themselves did not realize they carried, the experiment has done its job.

 Designer Patty Moore once simulated aging by wearing a body brace, earplugs, blurred glasses, and a wig over months of immersion.
-She discovered not only the physical challenges of opening pill bottles and climbing buses but also the social reality of how others treated her differently.1
+She discovered not only the physical difficulty of opening pill bottles and boarding buses, but the social reality of how differently others treated her.1

 Toolkit Resource